Rocco Perri: Criminal operations

 Around 1920, the Ontario underworld was dominated by three crime families, the Scaroni family based in Guelph, the Serianni family based in Niagara Falls and the Gagliardo family based in Toronto.
 Perri managed to remain on good ties with all three families for a time, but came to be aligned against the Scaroni family when two Serianni family members, Domenic Speranza and Domenic Paproni, killed a Scaroni family member, Joe Celona, in his presence.
-On June 18, 1921, James Saunders, the bodyguard-chauffeur for the Scaroni family was founded murdered outside of Welland via a knife; in his coat pocket was a piece of paper with Perri's home address on it.
+On June 18, 1921, James Saunders, the bodyguard-chauffeur for the Scaroni family was found murdered outside of Welland via a knife; in his coat pocket was a piece of paper with Perri's home address on it.
 On May 10, 1922, the boss of the Scaroni crime family, Domenic Scaroni, was killed after being invited to a meeting of organized crime figures in Niagara Falls.
-At Scaroni's funeral on May 13, 1922 in Guelph, Perri served as one of the pallbearers along with Antonio Deconza, Frank Longo, Frank Romeo and the D'Agostiono brothers.
+At Scaroni's funeral on May 13, 1922 in Guelph, Perri served as one of the pallbearers along with Antonio Deconza, Frank Longo, Frank Romeo, and the D'Agostiono brothers.
 On June 15, 1922, Salvatore Scaroni, the cousin to Domenic, was wounded in a failed murder attempt in Niagara Falls.
 Scaroni's brother Joe Scaroni along with Salvatore Scaroni were killed on September 4, after being driven to a bakery by Perri associates John Trott and Antonio Deconza.
 Perri was linked to the murders, though no evidence was found.
 With the Scaroni brothers eliminated, Perri formed an allegiance with the Serianni crime family to keep the Ontario market out of the hands of the Magaddino crime family in Buffalo, New York.